philmein23/slothbear_http/readme.md

 * License

 ### Getting Started
-* Install locally to a project by running ` npm install slothbear-http `
+* Install locally to a project by running ` npm install slothbear_http `
-* Import the module into your project by using the following structure: ` var slothbear = require('slothbear-http'); `.
+* Import the module into your project by using the following structure: ` var slothbear = require('slothbear_http'); `.
 The slothbear variable can be defined using any name you choose, but for the following examples we will use the name slothbear.
 * Here is a quick example on how you would get a server started on port 3000 with ` GET ` and ` POST ` routes:
 ```
-const slothbear = require('slothbear-http');
+const slothbear = require('slothbear_http');

 slothbear.router.get('/', (request, response) => {
   response.write('Hello World');